elysiajs/documentation/docs/essential/handler.md

 In this example, we create a route handler and **set response status to 418**, and set a response header with `Content-type` to be `text/plain`

 ::: tip
-HTTP Status is use to indicate the type of response.
-If route handler is executed successfully without raising an error, Elysia will return status code as 200 even if not set.
+HTTP Status indicates the type of response.
+If the route handler is executed successfully without error, Elysia will return the status code 200.
 :::

 You can also set a status code using the common name of the status code instead of using number.